TheLartians/modern-wasm-starter/README.md

   // call a member function
   console.log(greeter.greet(greeterModule.LanguageCode.EN));

-  // any created C++ objects will be destroyed after the function exists, unless they are persisted });
+  // any created C++ objects will be destroyed after the function exits, unless they are persisted });
 ```